eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 Write access profile
 ````````````````````
 These functions are enabled when PROFILE_WRITE_ACCESS is enabled in the ``client.config`` file.
-The declaration of these function can be found in ``uxr/client/profile/session/write_access.h``.
+The declaration of these functions can be found in ``uxr/client/profile/session/write_access.h``.

 ------